NVIDIA/NVFlare/docs/user_guide/nvflare_security.rst

     - Start, stop jobs
     - Clean up job workspaces

-All admin commands are subject to authorization policies of the participating sites.
+All commands are subject to authorization policies of the participating sites.

 Dynamic Additions and Users and Sites
 --------------------------------------